Clemson, South Carolina: Transportation

 Clemson Area Transit (CAT) is a free transportation service that offers fare free service throughout the Clemson, Anderson, Pendleton and Seneca areas.
 All CAT buses are made accessible for patrons with disabilities and can accommodate any special needs.
 The CAT buses also provide transfer services to the local Electric City Transit bus in Anderson.
 Riders can receive vouchers from CAT bus operators in order to continue their ride fare-free on the Anderson shuttles.

 The city of Clemson has an Amtrak station at the corner of Calhoun Memorial Highway and College Avenue.
 The Crescent Route travels from New Orleans to New York City and stops through the Clemson station (CSN).

 The Clemson area is near three major airports.
 The closest, Greenville-Spartanburg International Airport, is 45 minutes away in Greenville, South Carolina.
-Hartsfield-Jackson Atlanta International Airport (ATL) is two and a half hours away in Atlanta, Georgia, and Charlotte-Douglas International Airport (CLT) is two and a half hours away, as well, in Charlotte, North Carolina.
+Hartsfield-Jackson Atlanta International Airport (ATL) is two and a half hours away in Atlanta, Georgia, and Charlotte-Douglas International Airport (CLT) is also two and a half hours away in Charlotte, North Carolina.
 Many different services provide transportation to and from the airport from the Clemson area, including The Airport Shuttle, Anderson/Clemson Shuttle Service, Yellow Cab and Andrews Airport Services.